Massage and Well-being - a Major Benefit of Treatment

-One of the major benefits of having a massage is the overall feeling of well-being you get after the treatment.
+So what is well-being and how does massage effect it?
+Here we look at some scientific papers that tell us massage increases hormone production.
+This in turn does make you feel better.
+One of the major benefits of having a massage is the overall feeling of well-being you can get after the treatment.
 This article looks at what a feeling of well-being is.
-Then how massage can help you with this, especially with it aiding the release of “happiness hormones”.
+Then we look at how massage can help you improve on this, especially with it aiding the release of wonderful “feel-good happiness hormones”.

 Well-being can be defined as a feeling that you are comfortable, you are feeling healthy and/or you are happy, according to Oxford dictionary online.
 However there is much more to it than you might imagine.
 It is not just how you feel but, also how you function on physical, personal and social level.

 On the physical level, massage should always make you feel comfortable.
 After 1 hour of lying on a comfortable massage table and having a professional therapist caress your skin and manipulate your muscles, you are bound to be comfortable.
 Also with clean towels covering you are bound to feel warm and comfortable.

 In fact, some people are so comfortable and relaxed, they end up falling asleep on the massage table.
 There have been a number of times I have had to ring a small bell at the end of a treatment to wake my client.
 It is also a pleasant, gentle method of telling a client his or her treatment has finished.
 So this goes to prove on a physical level, massage will improve your well-being.

 Again on a physical level, massage will help you to relieve stress.
 When people arrive for a treatment they can be quite highly stressed.
 Certainly when you have your first treatment from a new masseur, you are likely to be slightly apprehensive.
 This will mean your muscles will be tighter than normal because adrenaline is being produced as a response to your stress level.